sharathsrinivasa/httpclientbenchmark/README.md

-# Issue
+# Description
-This is an attempt to compare performance between rxnetty and reactor netty http clients.
+This is an attempt to compare performance between different http clients.
+Currently, we are benchmarking rxnetty, reactor netty, Apache Sync N Async and AsyncHttpClient clients.

 # Building